techspaceusict/infox17/contribution-guide.md

 # Contributing to Infox

+Go through [the todo list][I].
+Take up any topic of interest and discuss your plan to work on that idea (try using the issue tracker for this purpose).
+Develop a basic prototype.
+Make a pull request.

 ### Submitting a bug report/feature request

 Search the issue tracker to ensure that there is no open issue addressing the bug.